-- 1. Achieve passing scores on Louisiana Educational Assessment Program (LEAP) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - 2.
-Complete any locally required courses in addition to the courses mandated by the State; - 3.
-Complete the required number of credits established by the State and any additional credits required by IDEA; and - 4.
-Complete additional indicators required by state law which include submission of financial aid application
+- Achieve passing scores on Louisiana Educational Assessment Program (LEAP) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - Complete any locally required courses in addition to the courses mandated by the State; - Complete the required number of credits established by the State and any additional credits required by IDEA; and - Complete additional indicators required by state law which include submission of financial aid application - Earn a minimum of 2.50 GPA in TOPS Core Curriculum (GPA computed on TOPS Core Curriculum courses only) - Earn a minimum 20 ACT Composite Score (or SAT Equivalent) - Meet TOPS Louisiana residency requirements

-IDEA will work with students in grades $9^{th}$ 12th to complete a minimum of 80 hours of community service in order to be considered for a Community Service Endorsement which will be displayed on the student's transcript.
+IDEA will work with students in grades 9^{th -} 12th to complete a minimum of 80 hours of community service in order to be considered for a Community Service Endorsement which will be displayed on the student's transcript.

-IDEA will also work with students in grades 9th -12th to achieve a 2.5+ weighted GPA and a composite ACT score of 20+ in order to be admissible into Louisiana's 4-year public universities.
+IDEA will also work with students in grades 9th - 12th to achieve a 2.5+ weighted GPA and a composite ACT score of 20+ in order to be admissible into Louisiana's 4-year public universities.